(Optimal) Online Bipartite Matching with Degree Information: Experiments

+\item \textbf{Symmetric \GraphModel{} random graph (Figure~\ref{fig-zipf}):} For symmetric \GraphModel{} random graphs with offline expected degrees following Zipf's Law, MPD outperforms Ranking across a spectrum of exponents $\alpha$ ranging from $0.2$ to $2$.
+For exponents less than $0.5$ and greater than $1.5$, MPD achieves a competitive ratio close to $1$ (greater than $0.995$).
+All of the online algorithms have worse competitive ratios when the exponent is closer to one with MPD achieving a ratio of $\sim 0.93$ and Ranking achieving a ratio of $\sim 0.86$ when $\alpha=0.8$.
+Though MPD does worst at $\alpha=0.8$, it also achieves its greatest improvement over Ranking at this setting.

-In Figure~\ref{fig-zipf-noise}, we analyze the performance of MinPredictedDegree with a noisy degree predictor on Zipf's Law \GraphModel{} random graphs with exponent 1.
+In Figure~\ref{fig-zipf-noise}, we analyze the performance of MPD with a noisy degree predictor on Zipf's Law symmetric \GraphModel{} random graphs with exponent 1.
 To introduce noise, the degree predictor $\sigma(u)$ is given by the number of neighbors $u$ has with a random subset of the online nodes $V$.
-As we decrease the fraction of $V$ we subsample, thus increasing the variance of the predictor, the performance of MinPredictedDegree steadily declines.
-Even when the degree predictor only uses 10\% or even 1\% (the leftmost point on the graph) of the online nodes, it still outperforms the Ranking algorithm.
+As we decrease the fraction of $V$ we subsample, thus increasing the variance of the predictor, the performance of MPD steadily declines.
+Even when the degree predictor only uses 10\% or even 1\% (the leftmost point on the graph) of the online nodes, it still outperforms Ranking.

-\item \textbf{Known i.i.d.:} Across all of the experiments in the known i.i.d.\ model, MinPredictedDegree is among the top online algorithms, and is often the best performing online algorithm (note the algorithms in gray are \emph{not} strictly online algorithms).
+\item \textbf{Known i.i.d.
+(Figures~\ref{fig-molloyreed},~\ref{fig-prefANDreal}):} Across all of the experiments in the known i.i.d.\ model, MPD is among the top online algorithms, and is often the best performing online algorithm (note the algorithms in gray are \emph{not} strictly online algorithms).
 Most of the algorithms (e.g.\ BahamiKapralov and ManshadiEtAl) rely heavily on the type graph, including precomputing an optimal matching on the type graph.
-By contrast, MinPredictedDegree only uses first-order information: it only looks at degrees and does not rely on any information about specific edges.
+By contrast, MPD only uses first-order information: it only looks at degrees and does not rely on any information about specific edges.
 Even so, in most cases, it outperforms all of the other online algorithms.
 Additionally, the (MPD) augmented versions of the known i.i.d.\ algorithms always beat the base algorithms and often beat the greedy (g) versions, indicating the potential of predicted degrees to be integrated with other algorithms.
 Note that while the standard deviations are quite wide (the known i.i.d.\ model is inherently stochastic), as the results are summarized over 100 trials, relatively small differences in the \emph{average} performance of these algorithms are statistically significant as the standard error is small. \end{itemize}